NCAR/finn/README.md

   * (Windows) https://git-scm.com/download/win
   * (Linux/Mac) use system's package manager

-(Windows) To issue commands in this instructions, you can use any one of `Powershell`, `Command Prompt`, `Git Bash` (comes with Git).
-If you use `Docker Toolbox`, it comes with `Docker Quickstart Terminal` as well.
-With `Docker Toolbox`, `Docker Quickstart Terminal` is recommended, as it emulates Linux behavior.
+(Windows) With `Docker Toolbox`, it is recommended to use `Docker Quickstart Terminal` to run docer commands, as it emulates Linux behavior.
 For example, "C:\Users" is changed to "/c/Users" which is what Decker expects.
-In `Powershell` and `Command Prompt` you have to do this conversion manually.
-With `Docker Desktop`, `Git Bash` should work with path without manually editing but for some reason i still have to edit manually.  (**TODO** figure out why, come up with fix?
-Or stick with manual editing of path for `Docker Desktop`)
+With `Docker Desktop`, `Powershell` is recommended, Windows path may interfere with docker.
+Special instruction is given for such case.

 ### 2. (Windows/Mac) Customize virtual machine